flame-cai/win64-local-ocr-tool/README.md

 - [2025/05/30] Code Released!

 ## Environment Setup
 The code is tested on Windows 11 (x64) machine with NVIDIA GeForce RTX 4050 Laptop GPU with CUDA 12.8 Driver.
-We used Python 3.11 with cuda-12.1.1 Runtime.
-Please follow the following steps to create the conda environment:

 ```
 # Download/Clone this repository